Home Bluetooth Ear Bud Reviews 16 Bluetooth Headphones & IEMS Ranked Worst To First

 Even despite that, I bought a pair of these in 2016 and still use them sometimes if you can believe it!

-the Uproar Wireless, while extremely flawed sonically, are some of the most rugged headphones I’ve ever bought.
+The Uproar Wireless, while extremely flawed sonically, are some of the most rugged headphones I’ve ever bought.

 Nowadays I throw them around just for kicks and they still function just as perfectly as the day I purchased them.